reactjs/react.dev/content/docs/faq-functions.md

 Binding methods helps ensure that the second snippet works the same way as the first one.

 With React, typically you only need to bind the methods you *pass* to other components.
-For example, `<button onClick={this.handleClick}>` passes `this.handleClick` so you want to bind it.
+For example, `<button onClick={this.handleClick} />` passes `this.handleClick` so you want to bind it.
 However, it is unnecessary to bind the `render` method or the lifecycle methods: we don't pass them to other components.

 [This post by Yehuda Katz](http://yehudakatz.com/2011/08/11/understanding-javascript-function-invocation-and-this/) explains what binding is, and how functions work in JavaScript, in detail.